 In Their Name is a non-profit campaign of the BC Wrongful Death Law Reform Society that is comprised of 100% volunteer staff.
 Its members have each experienced a wrongful death in the family and are selflessly dedicated to legislative reform for families in the future.

 Families in British Columbia deserve equal access to justice.
-Contact your MLA.
+Petition your MLA.
 Share your story.
 Speak with our campaign organizer:

 (Images: Ian Smith Photos — PNG)